Saying it with Flowers

 Maybe the actual problem is that "Ex-Wife Killer" fails to really generate that tense atmosphere which this sort of slow build up movie needs or the character depth to make us connect with them, especially Josie.
 It is a shame as this certainly has some twists and the acting throughout is mostly above average for a made for TV movie.
 Plus some of the locations are beautiful; in fact there are times where "Ex-Wife Killer" feels more like a big screen movie rather than one which was intentionally made for TV.

 What this all boils down to is that "Ex-Wife Killer" was a decent surprise as it was a movie with some ideas and some clever developments.
-But this is a movie which is a slow burner and at times it struggles to keep your attention due to that slowness.
+But this is a movie which is a slow burner and at times it struggles to keep your attention due to it being slow going.